joselgraterol/joselgraterol/README.md

 * 🌍  I'm based in Venezuela
 * 🖥️  See my portfolio at [joselgraterol](http://joselgraterol.github.io/portfolio/)
 * ✉️  You can contact me at [joselgraterolc.8@gmail.com](mailto:joselgraterolc.8@gmail.com)
-* 🧠  I'm learning react, typescript, php, SQL
+* 🧠  I'm currently learning back-end development
 * 🤝  I'm open to collaborating on html, css, javascript

 ### Skills